origin1tech/pargv/README.md

 ## API Docs

-**NOTE**
-[] 	 expects optional argument opts expects options object.
+- [] 	 expects optional argument
+- opts expects options object.
-* 	 expects any type.
+- * 	 expects any type.
-| 	 expects or other specified value.
+- | 	 expects or other specified value.
-...	 expects spread any number of arguments par	 expects pargv parsed object of cmds and flags.
+- ...	 expects spread any number of arguments
+- par	 expects pargv parsed object of cmds and flags.

 - .configure 		([number] | [opts], [opts]) accepts index of cmd and/or configuration options object.
 - .parse 				([array]) parses process.argv or a supplied array argument.